d3x0r/STFRPhysics/AI/homogeneous_light_propagation_framework.md

 ### 5.1 Stationary and moving two-way reference cases

-For a system at rest in connection space,
+For a system at rest relative to the transport structure,

 $$
 \tau_0=\frac{2L}{c}.